loradar/loradar_tool/Version 3 (Kerlink Wirnet Station)/README.md

 5) Enter your login details, these are the default username and password:
 	• Login : admin
 	• Password: spnpwd
-6) If it does not obtain an IP from the router, connect the cable that connected to the router to the computer and try following:
+6) If it does not obtain an IP from the router, connect the cable that connected to the router to the computer and try the following:
 	• Try to connect to the IP 192.168.13.151.
 Please set the computers LAN to the same (something like 192.168.13.150)

 ## Information extraction (Requires Internet Connection)